ShotaSHIBASAKI/DistributionTrickSter/README.md

 This files contain the GPS data, categories of animals, climate data, correspinding hex grids, whether correpsonding real animals exist or not in the grids, and the normalized climate data of each tricksters.
 Some data missing the climate data, if, for example,  the GPS points at small islands.
+TrickSter_data4.csv corresponds to the data with high resolution of the grid

 ## Real_annimal_hex_biome.csv
 This files summarize the hex grids where atleast one corresponding real animals is observed and average climate data in each grid.